-1 2 Na sala 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement no information to staff/community and makes no attempt to engage them in the educational program.
-Oral, written and nonverbal communication is unclear (without regard to student misconceptions) and inconsiderate to staff/community, as characterized by insensitivity, demeaning language and condescension Makes decisions Appears to be inconsistent and inaccurate in providing information to staff/community and engaging them in the educational program.
+Enective interactions and communications with blain and community.
+1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Provides minimal or no information to staff/community and makes no attempt to engage them in the educational program.
+Oral, written and nonverbal communication is unclear (without regard to student misconceptions) and inconsiderate to staff/community, as characterized by insensitivity, demeaning language and condescension Makes decisions based on self- serving interests.
+Never consults other staff or team members.
+Appears to be inconsistent and inaccurate in providing information to staff/community and engaging them in the educational program.
 Oral, written, and nonverbal communication may not be considerate and usually requires further explanations to avoid confusion.
 Makes decisions assuming the result will be positive for everyone.
 Never checks to see if it is or will be.
 Interacts with staff and community in a timely, consistent, positive and professional manner.
 Complies with school procedures for communicating with staff/community and makes an effort to engage staff/community in the educational program.
 Uses effective communication skills with students.
 Demonstrates communication skills (oral, written and nonverbal) that are clear, considerate, positive and rarely requires further explanations.
 Collaborates appropriately and makes decisions that reflect genuine professional consideration.
 Communicates frequently and sensitively with staff/community and engages them in the educational program.
 Oral, written, and nonverbal communication is clear, considerate, sensitive and positive.
 Further explanations to avoid confusion are not needed.
 Maintains an open mind and participates in collaborative decision making respecting and considering the thoughts of other peers.
 Communicates consistently and sensitively with staff/community and uses diverse methods to engage them in the educational program and supports their participation Oral, written, and nonverbal communication is clear (with conscientious regard and anticipation of possible student misconceptions), considerate, sensitive and positive.
 Communication is clearly understood by diverse staff/community.
 Takes a leadership role in advocating that all collaborative decisions are based on the highest professional standards.
 Seeks out the expertise and opinion of other professionals before considering collaborative decisions.

-1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Provides no evidence of leadership as described in performance category 3 - Effective.
+12 1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Provides no evidence of leadership as described in performance category 3 - Effective.
 Declines becoming involved in school events.
 Avoids becoming involved in school and district projects.
 Makes no effort to share knowledge with others or to assume professional responsibilities.
 Rarely contributes to the modification of school practices that would result in students being better served by the school.
 Participates in school events when asked.
 Participates in school and district projects when asked.
 Finds ways to contribute to the profession and follows through.
 Assumes a proactive role in addressing student needs.
 Volunteers to participate in school events making a substantial contribution.
 Volunteers to participate in school and district projects making a substantial contribution.
 Participates actively in assisting other educators.
 Works within the context of a particular team or department to ensure that all students receive a fair and equal opportunity to succeed.
 Volunteers to participate in school events, making a substantial contribution and assumes a leadership role in at least some aspect of school life.
 Volunteers to participate in school / district projects, making a substantial contribution / leadership role in a major school or district project.
 Initiates important activities to contribute to the profession, such as mentoring new teachers and/or writing articles for publication and/or making presentations.
 Makes a particular effort to challenge negative attitudes and helps ensure that all students, particularly those traditionally underserved, are respected in the school.